 - Nausea and vomiting

-- Eye power change
+- Eye power change or eye strain

 During the second and third trimester, your causes can evolve and happen due to reasons such as:

 - Conditions developed during pregnancy, such as hypertension or diabetes

 Headache for pregnancy can happen due to many reasons.
 Some risk factors that make you prone to getting these headaches are:

 - Already existing medical conditions such as diabetes, hypertension, migraine etc.

 - Improper lifestyle habits like poor diet and no exercise

 - Pre-existing hormonal imbalance because of issues like PCOD